belgort-clark/teach-access/documents/3-how-do-people-with-dissabilities-use-the-web.md

-# How do People With Dissabilities Use the Web?
+# How do People With Disabilities Use the Web?

 There are many different ways in which people with disabilities use the web.
 In one of the videos you watched in a prior section, you saw people using screen readers, captioning, pointing devices operated using a persons mouth as well as others.